Patrick Buisson

-Patrick Buisson (born 1949 in Paris) is a conservative French essayist, journalist and political advisor.
+Patrick Buisson (19 April 1949 – 26 December 2023) was a French right-wing essayist, journalist and political advisor.
 He was a journalist for Minute, Valeurs Actuelles and Le Crapouillot as well as La Chaîne Info.
-He has written several books about Vichy France, the Algerian War and the Indochina War.
+He wrote several books about Vichy France, the Algerian War and the Indochina War.
 The founder and co-owner of Publifact, a polling agency, he was a key advisor to former President Nicolas Sarkozy from 2006 to 2012, during which time he surreptitiously recorded private conversations he had with the president.
-He is the co-presenter of Historiquement show, a television program on Histoire, a subsidiary of the TF1 Group, which he chairs.
+He was the co-presenter of Historiquement show, a television program on Histoire, a subsidiary of the TF1 Group, which he chaired.

 Early life

-Patrick Buisson was born on April 19, 1949 in Paris, France.
+Patrick Buisson was born on 19 April 1949 in Paris.
 His father, Georges Buisson, an engineer for Électricité de France, was a member of the Camelots du Roi, and later the Rally for the Republic.
 His parents divorced when he was five years old, and he lived with his mother.
-Together, they demonstrated for the Hungarian Revolution of 1956, which attempted to rid Hungaria of Soviet influence.
+Together, they demonstrated for the Hungarian Revolution of 1956, which attempted to rid Hungary of Soviet influence.
 When he was twelve years old, he went to live with his father.

-He was educated at the Lycée Pasteur in Neuilly-sur-Seine, near Paris.
+Buisson was educated at the Lycée Pasteur in Neuilly-sur-Seine, near Paris.
 He received a PhD in History from Paris West University Nanterre La Défense, where his thesis supervisor was Raoul Girardet.